McTavishLab/R_OpenTree_tutorials/_episodes/00-version.md

 ~~~
+[1] '3.0.0'
+[1] '5.5'
+[1] '2.4.2'
+[1] '1.7.4'
 [1] '0.3.3'
 ~~~
 {: .output}

 <br/>

-Alternatively, you can create a character vector of package names and use `lapply`:
+Alternatively, you can create a character vector of package names and use an `lapply` to get versions of all packages at once:

 ~~~